wakeuplabs-io/superchain-accounts/packages/docs/research.md

 ## Authentication

 The application aims to provide users with a seamless experience for creating, recovering, and interacting with their superchain accounts.
-At a high level, the system architecture is composed of four core components: a frontend, a backend, the smart contract solutions and a database.
+At a high level, the system architecture is composed of four core components: a frontend, a backend, the ERC-4337 standard solution (smart contracts, bundler and paymaster client) and a database.
 For the purposes of discussing the authentication feature, this high-level overview suffices, as the document will provide in-depth descriptions of each component in subsequent sections.

 ### Rainbow kit login